turbodu222/GeoAdVAE/README.md

 If you use this codebase in your work, please cite:

-> Du, J. & Lin, K. Z. **GeoAdVAE: Cross-Modal Adversarial Autoencoder for Single-Cell Morphology and Transcriptomics Integration**.
-(2025, under review).
+> Du, J. & Lin, K. Z. **Integrating morphology and gene expression in unpaired single-cell data using GeoAdVAE**. *Preprint*, 2025.

 ---